RafaelBarbosatec/cube/README.md

 ## FeedBackManager

-Using this widget you can reactively control your Dialogs and BottomSheets using an ObservableValue.
+Using this widget you can reactively control your Dialogs, BottomSheets and SnackBar using an ObservableValue.

 Creating observable to control both Dialog and BottomSheet: